- Ph.D. | Arizona State University

 Volcanology; Advance Volcanic Processes; Geoscience Communication; Pyroclastic Density Currents (seminar series); Volcanology Field Methods; Volcanoes and Society; Natural Hazards, Vulnerability and Risk

-Be sure to check out our other excellent faculty members with interests in igneous processes, including Dr. Dorsey Wanless, Dr. Mark Schmitz, Dr. Jeffrey Johnson, and Dr. Dylan Mikesell.
+Be sure to check out our other excellent faculty members with interests in igneous processes, including Dr. Dorsey Wanless, Dr. Mark Schmitz, and Dr. Jeffrey Johnson.
 Please email if you have interest in joining us at Boise State University!